Loan guides,

 Free financial calculators

-43 free tools across five categories.
+78 free tools across eight categories.
 No sign-up, no credit check, no cost.

 Financial tools and calculators hub

-Browse all 43 tools in one place: personal finance, secured loans, debt consolidation, home improvement, and bridging finance.
+Browse all 78 tools in one place: personal finance, secured loans, debt consolidation, home improvement, energy efficiency, bridging finance, and HELOC.
 Filter by category or search.

 Key calculators by product